-- 1. The District Superintendents inspects District levees on a routine basis - 2.
-Periodic inspections of the levee are conducted by the District Engineer - 3.
-A baiting program is ongoing - 4.
-A vegetation control program is ongoing - 5.
-Annual inspection and inventory of District flood fight supplies is conducted

-- 6. Periodic inspection and maintenance of access control gates on levees is conducted - 7.
-Annual inspection and maintenance of pumping stations.
+- 1. District Manager and Engineer inspect the levees on a routine basis - 2.
+Ongoing baiting program - 3.
+Ongoing vegetation control program - 4.
+Annual inspection and inventory of District flood fight supplies - 5.
+Regular inspection and maintenance of pumping stations - 6.
+Regular inspection and maintenance of access control gates on levees